GSA/search.digitalgov.gov/_posts/2014-08-05-content-integration.md

 The best way for you to give us your content is through either a content API or RSS feed.
 It doesn't matter what underlying technology you use to publish your content as long as you can provide us with the following four fields.

 1. **Title.** The page's title.
-1. **Description.** The page's full text in the description for a full text search.
+1. **Page Content.** The page's full text in the description for a full text search.
 1. **Summary.** The desired summary of the page.
 1. **URL.** The page's URL.
-1. **Date.** The page's publication or revision date.
+1. **Update Date.** The page's publication or revision date.
 Provide whichever date you'd like searchers to see.

 Below is sample JSON: